b-lukaszuk/BS_wJ_eng/contents/bile.md

 In the next step we will split this big droplet into a few smaller ones of equal sizes.
 Splitting the volume is easy, we just divide `bigV` by `n` droplets.
 However, we need a way to determine the size (`radius`) of each small droplet.
-Let's try to transform the formula for sphere volume and see if we can get radius from that.
+Let's try to transform the formula for a sphere's volume and see if we can get radius from that.

 $$ v = \frac{4}{3} * \pi * r^3 $$ {#eq:sphere1}